About Us / Contact Information

 After a number of years as a Director, in 2013 Ward was elected President of the Yasme Foundation.
 He has been an active amateur since his Novice days began in 1972, operating from numerous locations around the world in contests and as a DXer.
 After twenty years of developing industrial and medical products, Ward is now the Lead Editor of the ARRL Handbook and the ARRL Antenna Book.
 Finally, he is the author of all three ARRL License Manuals and Q&A Study Guides, working closely with the ARRL and the NCVEC Question Pool Committee to develop appropriate and useful exam questions.
 Being entrusted with this set of documents affecting so many amateurs is a pinnacle of his amateur radio experiences.
 You will also find his byline in the popular Wiley Ham Radio for Dummies – now in its second edition.
 He has been known to amuse his fellow amateurs by “hamifying” popular songs and performing them publicly with the Spurious Emissions (Out of the) Band.
 Outside of ham radio, Ward plays the mandolin, dabbles in digital photography, enjoys camping, canoeing, kayaking, bicycling, and various forms of Frisbee athletics.

 Hans was born 19 April 1956 in Bergen op Zoom, the Netherlands.
-Although the bug infected him when he was 13 years old, it was not until 1980 when he was first licensed as PE1EBF.
+Although the bug infected him when he was 13 years old, it was not until 1980 when he was licensed as PE1EBF.
 In 1985 he passed the Morse code test and his callsign changed to PA3EBT.
 Later the callsign changed to PA7BT and PB2T.
 Hans is a US Extra Class license holder since 2009 (NB2T).
 He has served in his national amateur radio society VERON as PACC Contest Manager, HF Manager, Board Member and Vice President.
 In 2002 he was elected on the IARU Region 1 Executive Committee.
-Between 2008 and 2014 Hans served as President of IARU Region 1.
+Between 2008 and 2014 Hans served as President of IARU Region 1 and from 2017 as Secretary.
 He is the former President (now Board Member) of the European DX Foundation.
 Since 2012 he enjoys retirement from the Netherlands Army Signal Corps together with his wife Margreet K2XYL.
-As an active DX-er and contester Hans has operated from 80+ DXCC entities.
+As an active DX-er and contester Hans has operated from 90+ DXCC entities.

 During more than 50 years of amateur radio, Martti J. Laine, OH2BH/AH3D/CU2KG… has experienced many facets of our hobby.
 Through his professional career he was able to unlock many doors and has activated twelve totally new DXCC entities.
 His DXpedition style is “Missionary DXpeditioning, ” such as in Albania and Kosovo, in which visiting amateurs leave behind more than what they receive.
 Martti is a Honorary Member and a 18-year Director of the Finnish IARU Association, SRAL, a Senior Fellow of the Technical University of Tirana, and a member of the CQ Amateur Radio Hall of Fame, as well as CQ DX- and Contest Hall of Fames.
 During the past 10 years, he has worked with the Northern Radio Arcala, OH8X (www.radioarcala.com) to secure Amateur Radio’s strong posthold toward it’s future; for youth and those that want to push the envelope higher than average.
 For the Juletide season, look for Santa Radio, OF9X, with the multi-media, remotely controlled, Santa Claus and his elves, Martti at the sleigh from the Land of Santa for all generations in ham radio. (www.qrz.com/db/of9x)